solocator/SLPhotoSharing/README.md

 # Quickstart

-So what you must do to integrate communications with Solocator?
+How to integrate communications with Solocator iOS app?

 ## **1. Framework installation**